Chapter Resource Team

 Appointments per year: Varies

-In-Person Meetings/Expectations: A commitment of approximately 2 to 5 hours per week as well as attendance at the following meetings each year: 1) Association Leadership Institute (February or March); 2) Annual Conference (April or May); and 3) Chapter Leadership Institute (June or July).
+In-Person Meetings/Expectations: A commitment of approximately 2 to 5 hours per week as well as attendance at the following meetings each year: Association Leadership Institute (February or March) and Chapter Leadership Institute (June or July).
 On an as needed basis, team members may also participate in chapter meetings either physically or virtually depending on the nature of their role in the meeting.

 - Individuals who commit to serve at this level of ALA are held to high standards of public decorum, dependability and service to the members.